 Located on Peoria’s far South Side, Harrison Homes has about 158 apartments on 31 acres.
-Twenty-eight new units are scheduled to be complete by June 2010.

 Eventually, PHA plans to develop approximately 200 new housing units on the Harrison site with an estimated investment of $40 million.
 These plans have been approved by the PHA Board and City Council.